Form factors of spin 1 analogue of the eight-vertex model: Introduction

 Let us turn to the elliptic case.
 Baxter \cite{8VSOS1,8VSOS2,8VSOS3} found the vertex-face transformation which relates the eight-vertex model and the SOS model.
 Boos et al. \cite{BJMST} proposed a conjectural formula for multi-point correlation functions of the $Z$-invariant (inhomogeneous) eight-vertex model.
 The restricted SOS (RSOS) model was constructed in \cite{ABF}.
 The higher spin generalization of RSOS model was introduced in \cite{FusionSOS1,FusionSOS2} on the basis of the fusion procedure.
 Kojima, Konno and Weston \cite{KKW} constructed vertex operator formalism for the higher spin analogue of the eight-vertex model, by using vertex-face transformation onto $k\times k$ fusion SOS model.

 The present paper was written in a self-contained manner so that section 2 and section 3 except subsection 3.5 are reviews of previous related works.
 In section 2 we review the basic objects of the twenty-one-vertex model, the corresponding fusion face model \cite{FusionSOS1,FusionSOS2}, the vertex-face correspondence of these two models, and the tail operators which translate correlation functions and form factors of fusion SOS model into those of the twenty-one-vertex model.
-Some detail definitions of the models concerned are listed in Appendix A. In section 3 we introduce field representations for $2\times 2$ fusion SOS model.
+Some detail definitions of the models concerned are listed in Appendix A. In section 3 we introduce free field representations for $2\times 2$ fusion SOS model.
 The type I and the type II vertex operators, the tail operators and the CTM Hamiltonian can be realized in terms of bosons and fermions.
 Form factors of the twenty-one-vertex model can be obtained by these objects, in principle.
 Section 4 is devoted to derivation of the integral formulae for form factors of the twenty-one-vertex model.
+In order to show the relevance of our present method, we calculate the simplest form factor of the local operator $S^z_1$ in subsection 4.2.
 In section 5 we give some concluding remarks.
 Useful operator product expansion (OPE) formulae and commutation relations for basic operators are given in Appendix B. In Appendix C, the details of derivation are given for the free filed representations of the tail operators off-diagonal with respect to the ground state sectors.